dotnet/docs/docs/porting/libraries.md

 5. Copy the code into a new .NET Core projects.
 6. Work out any issues that you've kept note of.

-This approach is a bit more careful and structured than simply working out compiler errors, but it is still relatively code-focused and has the benefit of always having code that can compile.
+This careful approach is more structured than simply working out compiler errors, but it is still relatively code-focused and has the benefit of always having code that can compile.
 The way you resolve certain issues that couldn't be addressed by just using another API can vary greatly.
 You may find that you need to develop a more comprehensive plan for certain projects, which is covered as the next approach.

 ### Developing a comprehensive plan of attack